microsoft/Dynamics-365-Fraud-Protection-Samples/power apps connector/Readme.md

 ## Obtaining Credentials

 This connector supports both user account and service principal authentication.
-Typical this connector is called from Power Automate and in Power Automate, you need to configure authentication.
+Typically this connector is called from Power Automate.
+In Power Automate, you need to configure connector authentication.

 ### User Account Authentication